Bus services are available to all the main points on the route although they are restricted at

 On completion of the walk post the log to Walking Support making sure that your name and address are clearly printed on

-There is a charge per certificate of £5 and this covers the cost of preparing the named and dated certificate, its printing
+There is a charge per certificate of £5 plus postage & packaging and this price covers the cost of preparing the named and

-- Purchase a completion certificate issued by Scottish Borders Council on behalf of the
+- You can also purchase a completion certificate issued by Scottish Borders Council on behalf of the

-Route Management Group for £2.00 if you have had the walkers passport stamped on the back page of the Official Guide Book.
+Route Management Group if you have had the walkers passport stamped on the back page of the Official Guide Book.

 O/S Grid References

 This route is waymarked and should present few directional problems.
 We do however recommend that nobody walks the route without the associated maps.

 To further assist Walking Support (a part of SCSupport Ltd) has prepared detailed walking instruction based on O/S Grid References that are the perfect addition to the Ordnance Survey maps.
 Over many years walkers have found this a useful